cantinilab/OT-scOmics/README.md

     	year = {2021},
     	doi = {10.1101/2021.03.19.436159},
     	publisher = {Cold Spring Harbor Laboratory},
-    	abstract = {The recent advent of high-throughput single-cell molecular profiling is revolutionizing biology and medicine by unveiling the diversity of cell types and states contributing to development and disease.
-The identification and characterization of cellular heterogeneity is typically achieved through unsupervised clustering, which crucially relies on a similarity metric.
-We here propose the use of Optimal Transport (OT) as a cell-cell similarity metric for single-cell omics data.
-OT defines distances to compare, in a geometrically faithful way, high-dimensional data represented as probability distributions.
-It is thus expected to better capture complex relationships between features and produce a performance improvement over state-of-the-art metrics.
-To speed up computations and cope with the high-dimensionality of single-cell data, we consider the entropic regularization of the classical OT distance.
-We then extensively benchmark OT against state-of-the-art metrics over thirteen independent datasets, including simulated, scRNA-seq, scATAC-seq and single-cell DNA methylation data.
-First, we test the ability of the metrics to detect the similarity between cells belonging to the same groups (e.g. cell types, cell lines of origin).
-Then, we apply unsupervised clustering and test the quality of the resulting clusters.
-In our in-depth evaluation, OT is found to improve cell-cell similarity inference and cell clustering in all simulated and real scRNA-seq data, while its performances are comparable with Pearson correlation in scATAC-seq and single-cell DNA methylation data.
-All our analyses are reproducible through the OT-scOmics Jupyter notebook available at https://github.com/ComputationalSystemsBiology/OT-scOmics.Competing Interest StatementThe authors have declared no competing interest.}, URL = {https://www.biorxiv.org/content/early/2021/03/20/2021.03.19.436159},
+    	URL = {https://www.biorxiv.org/content/early/2021/03/20/2021.03.19.436159},
     	eprint = {https://www.biorxiv.org/content/early/2021/03/20/2021.03.19.436159.full.pdf},
     	journal = {bioRxiv}